Thank you for reading our post, please rate this article at the end.

 On the other hand, RV solar canopies eliminate the need for roof penetrations.
 Therefore, you don’t need to worry about roof repairs, maintenance, or water seeping through.

-On top of that, unlike permanent and hard-wired RV solar panels, RV solar awnings hardly obstruct your roof.
+Moreover, unlike permanent and hard-wired RV solar panels, RV solar awnings hardly obstruct your roof.
 You can slide them out when you need to access the roof for repairs and maintenance.

 Air Flow & Heat Management